 This input pin drives the asynchronous IRQ interrupt function of the CPU.
 The IRQ interrupt function has a mask option to select either negative edge-sensitive triggering or both negative edge-sensitive and low level-sensitive triggering.
-The $\overline{IRQ}$ input requires an external resistor to $V{DD}$ for "wire-OR" operation, if desired.
-If the $\overline{IRQ}$ pin is not used, it must be tied to the $V{DD}$ supply.
-The $\overline{IRQ}$ pin contains an internal Schmitt trigger as part of its input to improve noise immunity.
-Each of the PA0 thru PA7 and PC0 thru PC7 I/O pins may be connected as an OR function with the IRQ interrupt function.
-This capability allows keyboard scan applications where the transitions on the I/O pins will behave the same as the $\overline{IRQ}$ pin.
-The edge or level sensitivity selected by a mask option for the $\overline{IRQ}$ pin does not apply to the I/O pin interrupt.
+The IRQ input requires an external resistor to V{DD} for "wire-OR" operation, if desired.
+If the IRQ pin is not used, it must be tied to the V{DD} supply.
+The IRQ pin contains an internal Schmitt trigger as part of its input to improve noise immunity.
+Each of the PA0 through PA7 and PC0 through PC7 I/O pins may be connected as an OR function with the IRQ interrupt function.
+This capability allows keyboard scan applications where the transitions on the I/O pins will behave the same as the IRQ pin.
+The edge or level sensitivity selected by a mask option for the IRQ pin does not apply to the I/O pin interrupt.
 The I/O pin interrupt is always negative edge sensitive.